nf-core/tools/nf_core/pipeline-template/{{cookiecutter.pipeline_slug}}/docs/configuration/adding_your_own.md

 docker {
   enabled = true
 }
-process {
-  container = wf_container
-}
 ```

-The variable `wf_container` is defined dynamically and automatically specifies the image tag if Nextflow is running with `-r`.

-A test suite for docker comes with the pipeline, and can be run by moving to the [`tests` directory](https://github.com/nf-core/{{ cookiecutter.pipeline_name }}/tree/master/tests) and running `./run_test.sh`.
-This will download a small yeast genome and some data, and attempt to run the pipeline through docker on that small dataset.
-This is automatically run using [Travis](https://travis-ci.org/{{ cookiecutter.github_repo }}/) whenever changes are made to the pipeline.

 ### Singularity image
 Many HPC environments are not able to run Docker due to security issues.
 [Singularity](http://singularity.lbl.gov/) is a tool designed to run on such HPC systems which is very similar to Docker.
 Even better, it can use create images directly from dockerhub.

-To use the singularity image for a single run, use `-profile singularity 'shub://nfcore/tools:[VERSION]'`.
-This will download the docker container from dockerhub and create a singularity image for you dynamically.
+To use the singularity image for a single run, use `-profile standard,singularity`.
+This will download the singularity container from singularity hub dynamically.

 To specify singularity usage in your pipeline config file, add the following: